 Hints, Tips and Pictures

 - If this is your first time making a loaf of bread and it doesn’t quite work out, don’t give up, it comes with practise!
-I’ve been making bread for a while now and have learned how to get the best out of bread making.
-Feel free to ask questions in the comments section below.
+I’ve been making bread for a while now and am still learning improvements.
 This was my first loaf:

 - In this method there is no mention of scoring or adding moisture to the loaf.
 Once you get used to the swift motion of moving the dough from the banneton to the cooking vessel you can add these extras in for even more oven spring.